judsonlmoore/judsonlmoore.com/_pages/terms-and-conditions.md

 We have made every effort to display as accurately as possible the colors and images of our products that appear at the store.
 We cannot guarantee that your computer monitor’s display of any color will be accurate.

 We reserve the right, but are not obligated, to limit the sales of our products or Services to any person, geographic region or jurisdiction.
 We may exercise this right on a case-by-case basis.
 We reserve the right to limit the quantities of any products or services that we offer.
-All descriptions of products or product pricing are subject to change at anytime without notice, at the sole discretion of us.
+All descriptions of products or product pricing are subject to change at any time without notice, at the sole discretion of us.
 We reserve the right to discontinue any product at any time.
 Any offer for any product or service made on this site is void where prohibited.

 We do not warrant that the quality of any products, services, information, or other material purchased or obtained by you will meet your expectations, or that any errors in the Service will be corrected.